Dennis7456/chatroom/README.md

-# Getting Started with Create React App
+# Chat Room Application Using React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Link
+This project is available on: [http://localhost:3000](http://localhost:3000)

+# Development....

 ## Available Scripts